Overcoming Language Barriers: Multilingual Analysis of the 2023 Swiss Privacy Law's Impact: Privacy Policy Generators

 \textit{You have the right to receive information for free at any time about your stored personal data, its origin and recipients, and the purpose of data processing, as well as the right to rectify, block, or delete this data.}

 \end{quote}

-The boilerplate does not explicitly mention the rights to data portability and to lodge a complaint.
-This demonstrates the "stickiness" of once generated clauses, as eRecht24 has been providing a checklist in addition to the generator that states that these two rights must be mentioned in the policy since at least 2022~\cite{siebert_dsgvo-konforme_2025}.
+The text does not mention the rights to data portability and to lodge a complaint.
+Even though eRecht24 has been providing a checklist that states that these two rights must be mentioned in the policy since at least 2022~\cite{siebert-dsgvo-konforme-2025}, most websites have apparently not updated their policies accordingly.
+This is particularly salient given that eRecht24 is based in Germany, where the GDPR requires websites to disclose all data subject rights.